Tomb Raider: The Legend of Lara Croft

-Tomb Raider: The Legend of Lara Croft is an American animated action adventure television series based on the Tomb Raider video game series by Crystal Dynamics, starring Hayley Atwell as the voice of Lara Croft.
+Tomb Raider: The Legend of Lara Croft is an American adult animated action-adventure television series based on the Tomb Raider video game series by Crystal Dynamics, starring Hayley Atwell as the voice of Lara Croft.
 Tasha Huo serves as showrunner with Legendary Television and Story Kitchen producing, while animation services are provided by Powerhouse Animation Studios.

 The series is set in the same continuity as the Survivor trilogy that started in 2013, and takes place after the events of the 2018 game Shadow of the Tomb Raider.
-It premiered on Netflix on October 10, 2024.
-The same month, it was renewed for a second season, later confirmed as the final season, which is set to premiere on December 11, 2025.
+The first season premiered on Netflix on October 10, 2024, and the second and final season premiered on December 11, 2025.

 Premise

 The series takes place after the Tomb Raider Survivor trilogy, which concluded with Shadow of the Tomb Raider, and fills in the gap in the timeline, bridging the reboot trilogy to the original series of games.